franciscoyira/portfolio/content/project/doctor-who-tidytuesday/index.md

   name: See code
   url: https://franciscoyira.github.io/tidytuesday/contributions/2021_48_ggplot_doctor_who.nb
 #slides: example
-summary: Visualisation of IMDB data about Doctor Who episodes, showing the number of episodes and distribution of ratings by director.
+summary: Visualization of IMDB data about Doctor Who episodes, showing the number of episodes and distribution of ratings by director.
 This plot uses custom `ggplot` themes and fonts to match Doctor Who's TV show aesthetic.
 tags:
 - R
 - Visualization